NKen3110/todo_app/README.md

 Running on Web:

-- Getting and saving data using mock model
+- Getting and saving data by using mock model

 Running on device:

-- Getting and saving data using Sqlite local database
+- Getting and saving data by using Sqlite local database

 ## Unit Testing